CiaranWelsh/LabBook/source/Windows/dlls.rst

 DLLs
 =====

+Lots of information here is from watching a `lecture on YouTube <https://www.youtube.com/watch?v=JPQWQfDhICA>`_

 Explicit Linking
 =================

 Creating a DLL and loading functions from it
 --------------------------------------------
+.. _dlls:

 Here's a little library that can be compiled as a dll: